director | cinematographer | editor

 producer | interviewer | screenwriter

 Natalie Vansier started on set at ten years old with the lead role in a feature film.
 Over the next five years, she starred in five films and two Canadian-American TV series, Lassie and Big Wolf on Campus (50 episodes cumulatively).
 Natalie then took an extended break from acting to pursue her studies, culminating in a Double Honours in Art History & Classics at McGill University and a Masters in Art History at Université de Montréal.
 In 2012, she co-created and produced Parc Avenue Tonight, the acclaimed talk show web series that concluded with her co-producing a live televised event on CBC’s Absolutely Quebec.
 Natalie subsequently worked in prominent art institutions, such as Arsenal Contemporary (Montreal/Toronto/NYC), where she co-created Article, a vlog in which she interviewed local and international artists on the occasion of their upcoming exhibitions (30 episodes).
 She then co-founded RAVAN Productions with longtime collaborator, filmmaker Matus Racek, producing commercials, video series and films in industries ranging from competitive equitation to fine arts.
 Their recent documentary, Boris: A Portrait of an Artist as an Old Man is beginning its festival run and has already picked up some awards.
-In 2018, Vansier secured an option with Attraction Media in Montreal to develop her upcoming comedy series, Polly, as screenwriter, producer and lead actor.
+In 2019, Vansier is developing her comedy series, Polly, as screenwriter, producer and lead actor.